forrtproject/forrtproject.github.io/content/home/4-get-involved.md

   img = "megaphone.png"
-  imgalttext = "Image of a megaphone" name = "Spread the Word" description = "Better Education is for everyone.
-Help us spread the word by joining our [open Slack workspace](https://join.slack.com/t/forrt/shared_invite/enQtODMwODI0OTk4ODgzLTM0ZTQ3NDk5MzA1ZjBmNWJjYTVlN2Y2YTk0ZTJhYTY5NDliMDYzMjg2MWE0ZDRhOTY0ZDY3OTRlNDA4ODQ3NjQ) and invite your friends and colleagues to be part of our community."
+  imgalttext = "Image of a megaphone" name = "Spread the Word" description = "Better education is for everyone.
+Help us spread the word by sharing FORRT via Twitter, Facebook, your professional listservs and other social media."

 [[feature]]
 #  icon = "users"